q9f/eth.rb/README.md

 # => "02f873050584b2d05e00851010b872008303841494caa29806044a08e533963b2e573c1230a2cd9a2d87f6a3d9c63df00080c080a03aa187d10b138d3e0155729adb961cd89e10f988ba2d19d6869770b9e5a23d10a04d40864600136ae214916043c7d63b849c98db757e95c86983a036982816e1af"
 ```

 This gem also supports access lists and ABI-encoded data payloads.
-See `/spec` or [Documentation](https://q9f.github.io/eth.rb/) for more details about the various supported transaction types (legacy, type-1, type-2) and payload parameters.
+See `/spec` or [Documentation](https://q9f.github.io/eth.rb/) for more details about the various supported transaction types (legacy, type-1, type-2), payload parameters, and how to estimate intrinsic gas costs.

 ### 2.5.
 Ethereum ABI Encoder and Decoder